 Turkish expedition at the Beni Raten

 Elders of Tala Amara spoke of the failure of the bey Mohammed.
-It was by the time that Ali Pasha governed Algiers.
+It was by the time that Pasha Ali governed Algiers.
 Bey Mohammed advanced to the Sebaou, preceded by his numerous officers, flags, music, and followed by formidable artillery.
-The Beni Yenni, whose mountain is at the heart of Kabylia, were intimately united and populated in the three big villages of At El Arba, At Ahsen, and Taourirt Mimoun.
+The Beni Yenni, whose mountain is at the heart of Kabylia, were intimately united and populated in the three big villages of At El Arba, At Ahsen, and Tawrirt Mimoun.
 They were warriors and manufacturers of knives and rifles.
-It was easy for them to get rich before occupation when the At Yiraten fought the bey Mohammed and the Amraoua in the valley of Sebaou, and when all the mountaineers of Jurjura stopped Marshal Bugeaud and Boubarette on the slopes of Jebel Feraoun.
+It was easy for them to get rich before occupation when the At Yiraten fought the bey Mohammed and the Amrawa in the valley of Sebaou, and when all the mountaineers of Jurjura stopped Marshal Bugeaud and Boubarette on the slopes of Jebel Feraoun.
 They were content to make flissas for foreign amateurs and silver jewelry, enameled with green and blue, for the women of their villages and the surrounding area.

-Si Mula contributed in writing La Kabylie et les coutumes kabyles, he was a dignitary of At Amar marabouts among Aït Iraten, resident at the village of Tamazirt.
+Si Mula contributed in writing La Kabylie et les coutumes kabyles, he was a dignitary of At Amar marabouts among the At Iraten, resident at the village of Tamazirt.
 He was also a religious cleric (‘alim) of Sayyid descent, whose ancestors emigrated from Turkey in the seventeenth century, renowned as teachers of Arabic literacy and Quranic education among the At Yiraten.
 We identify Si Mula’s fine Arabic handwriting in this presentation copy of At Yiraten customs inscribed in elegant Andalusian calligraphy, dedicated to Hanoteau (author) while he was still in Draa El Mizan.

-Apart from their historical value, these rare village records offered an invaluable means of examining underlying principles of communal government, necessary for indirect military administration, since an official policy of non-interference with the traditional social organization had been proclaimed by Marshal Randon on the defeat of the insurgent At Yiraten Kabyles in 1857.
+Apart from their historical value, these rare village records offered an invaluable means of examining underlying principles of communal government, necessary for indirect military administration, since an official policy of non-interference with the traditional social organization had been proclaimed by Marshal Randon at the defeat of the insurgent At Yiraten Kabyles in 1857.